Hotrian/OpenVRDesktopDisplayPortal/readme.md

 (No endorsements are intended to be implied.)

-Thanks to [Eric Daily](http://tutsplus.com/authors/eric-daily) for the base [SaveLoad](http://gamedevelopment.tutsplus.com/tutorials/how-to-save-and-load-your-players-progress-in-unity--cms-20934) script!
+- Thanks to [Eric Daily](http://tutsplus.com/authors/eric-daily) for the base [SaveLoad](http://gamedevelopment.tutsplus.com/tutorials/how-to-save-and-load-your-players-progress-in-unity--cms-20934) script!
 The license file is available [here](../master/SaveLoad-LICENSE.txt).
+- Thanks to [Bumble](https://www.youtube.com/channel/UCahG62_Yv1IpL2RIOCV88qQ) this short [tutorial on Youtube](https://www.youtube.com/watch?v=jjnyjf7RuMU)!

-Thanks to everyone who has tested it so far!
+- Thanks to everyone who has tested it so far!
 The feedback has really helped speed things along!